fabiolnh/kafka/README.md

 ## Commands
   - run "docker-compose up" and go inside de bash of the kafka "docker exec -it kafka_kafka_q bash"
-  - Create a Topic: kafka-topics --create --topic=teste --bootstrap-server=localhost:9092 --partitions=3
+  - Create a Topic: "kafka-topics --create --topic=teste --bootstrap-server=localhost:9092 --partitions=3"
-  - List Topics: kafka-topics --list --bootstrap-server=localhost:9092
+  - List Topics: "kafka-topics --list --bootstrap-server=localhost:9092"
+  - Consuming a Topic: "kafka-console-consumer --bootstrap-server=localhost:9092 --topic=teste"
+  - Procude a message: "kafka-console-producer --bootstrap-server=localhost:9092 --topic=teste"
+  - Consuming all the messages, not only the new ones (remember: if there is more than one partition and the producer didn´t send the messages with a key, the messages will appear without ordering.
+Because they are coming from more than one partition.
+The only way to ensure the orther is the producer send the "Key" to all the messages go to the same partition): "kafka-console-consumer --bootstrap-server=localhost:9092 --topic=teste --from-beginning"
   -